karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 Integrating interrupts with schedulers can get tricky, sometimes you must use a DSR with an ISR.

 #### Chapter 11: RTOS example - eCos RTOS

+This was basically an API highlight showing how mutexes, threads, semaphores, message passing, and interrupts worked on this RTOS.

 #### Chapter 12: embedded Linux example

+Similar to chapter 11, just an application example, but this time using posix pthreads.

 ### Going Further

 #### Chapter 13: Extending Functionality

+Communication channels, such as SPI & I2C were discussed.
+They also mentioned that sometimes you need to bit-bang the protocol out if you don't have enough built-in peripherals for it.

+They also harped on extending hardware by using FPGA's, PLD's and CPLD's.

+PWM was also discussed, along with simple networking protocols.
+It seemed like those examples were a bit out of date, and made no reference to wireless protocols.

 #### Chapter 14: Optimizing

+Two factors were addressed when trying to optimize embedded programs, space and size.
+They talk about a couple of compiler optimizations, such as using special flags when using gcc, in addition to using special keywords in your source, and not using double operations when you don't need to.
+You can try loop unrolling if you need to, don't use a heap and avoid the standard lib.
+A big power saver is using special low-power modes on your processor when you aren't performing any work.
+And then they talk for a brief minute or two about how C++ can be used in embedded systems programming if you stick away from templates, exceptions and run-time type identification.

 ### List of Possibly useful references that they mentioned